What are the signs and symptoms of iron deficiency in children?

 Iron deficiency and iron deficiency anemia are typically diagnosed through blood tests.
 The American Academy of Pediatrics recommends that all infants be tested for iron deficiency anemia starting between ages 9 months and 12 months and, for those who have risk factors for iron deficiency, again at later ages.
 Depending on the screening results, your child's doctor might recommend an oral iron supplement or a daily multivitamin or further testing.

 Iron deficiency in children can be prevented.
-To keep your child's growth and development on track, pay attention to how much iron your child is getting through his or her diet and talk to your child's doctor about the need for screenings and iron supplements.
+To keep your child's growth and development on track, offer iron-rich foods at meals and snacks and talk to your child's doctor about the need for screenings and iron supplements.

 See more In-depth